filecoin-project/lotus-docs/content/en/docs/storage-providers/seal-workers.md

 ## Resource allocation in Lotus Workers

 Each **Lotus Worker** can run multiple tasks, depending on your hardware resources.
 Each slot is called a _window_.
-The final number is determined by the number of available cores and the requirements of the sealing phase allocated to it.
-That means that a single worker on a 8-core CPU with a single GPU will run at most:
+The final number is determined by the number of available cores and the requirements of the sealing phase allocated to it, including:

 - Number of CPU threads the task will use.
 - Minimum amount of RAM required for good performance.